MathisHumbert/simon-game/README.md

 # My own Simon Game

-This is a game project that I did by my self.
-All of this prject is coded by my self.
+For the old-appjs.text: This is a game project that I did by my self.
+All of this project is coded by my self.

+for the actual app.js the code is inspired by FCC simon game video.
+I changed some part of the code from the video.

 You can find HTML CSS and JS in this project

-I had a lot of fun during this project and learned a lot about setTimeout and other many things !
+I had a lot of fun during this project and learned a lot about setTimeout and setInterval and other many things !